smarthomeNG/smarthome/doc/dev/shngadmin/ARCHITECTURE.md

 ## 14. Feature Modules In Depth

+### Dashboard (`src/app/dashboard/`)
+The default landing page (see 3.7).  `DashboardOverviewComponent` shows five status cards: system status (hostname, SHNG version/uptime, OS, Python/venv, item and logic counts — one-shot fetch), stopped plugins (polled 15s, per-row Start button), overdue schedulers (polled 15s, active cyclic/cron entries past their `next` fire time by more than a grace window), an optional database-connection-properties card (only rendered when a `database` plugin instance is configured; driver, database name, host, connection status, engine version), and a full-width recent-warnings/errors log tail (polled 15s).
+The polled cards and the system-status card carry a stale/error indicator (icon + tooltip, dimmed body, last-known-good data kept on failure) — detection rigor varies by data source and is documented per-field in `dashboard-overview.component.ts`; the database card is a deliberate exception (fails closed / stays hidden rather than showing a stale indicator, since there's nothing to be stale about when the feature isn't configured).

 ### System (`src/app/system/`)
 Displays real-time charts for CPU load, memory, swap, disk, and threads.
 Data comes from `WebsocketPluginService` BehaviorSubjects.
 The component subscribes to `AppConfigService.serverReady$` before connecting, then feeds the data into Chart.js instances.

-The system overview also shows the frontend version in the same format as ShNG core and plugins: `v1.12.0-c9fbffb.work   in   /path/to/shngadmin   (heads/work)`.
+The system overview also shows the frontend version in the same format as ShNG core and plugins: `v1.12.2-c9fbffb.work   (heads/work)`.
 This string is assembled at build time by `scripts/generate-version.js`, which runs automatically via npm `prebuild`/`prestart`/`postinstall` hooks and writes `src/app/git-version.auto.ts` (listed in `.gitignore`).
-The generated file exports `GIT_COMMIT`, `GIT_BRANCH`, `GIT_REF`, and `BUILD_PATH`.  `app.component.ts` re-exports these as `APP_VERSION_DETAIL`, `APP_VERSION_REF`, and `APP_BUILD_PATH` for use in the system properties table.
+The generated file exports `GIT_COMMIT`, `GIT_BRANCH`, and `GIT_REF`.  `app.component.ts` re-exports these as `APP_VERSION_DETAIL` and `APP_VERSION_REF` for use in the system properties table.
 The `postinstall` hook creates the file after `npm install` so fresh clones always have it before the first build.
+(A third generated field, `BUILD_PATH` — the absolute filesystem path of the machine that ran `ng build` — was removed in commit `dec097a`: it was meaningless on a deployed instance and frozen at build time, so it couldn't even be corrected later.)

 ### Items (`src/app/items/`)
 The item tree is the core of SHNG — items are variables that represent sensor readings, actuator states, and computed values.
-The items module shows a hierarchical tree (fetched from `/api/items/tree`), lets you drill into individual items, and uses `DynamicFieldComponent` to render editable attributes.
+The items module shows a hierarchical tree (`ItemsApiService.getItemTree()` — `GET /api/items/tree`), lets you drill into individual items, and uses `DynamicFieldComponent` to render editable attributes.
+All item-tree data access now goes through `ItemsApiService`; the legacy `OlddataService` (which used to serve the tree, item details, and value changes via `/admin/...` URLs) has been removed.

+`ItemsApiService` also backs a full set of item-management dialogs added to the tree view: create (`item-tree/create-item-dialog`, supports a multi-level path, `mkdir -p` style, with auto-created ancestors), edit attributes (`item-tree/edit-item-dialog`), rename/move (`item-tree/rename-item-dialog`, single path field; a changed parent segment is a move, same endpoint), and delete (`item-tree/delete-item-dialog`, with reference lookup/cleanup and a recursive-delete confirmation for items with sub-items).
+Type-aware attribute inputs are shared between the create and edit flows via `items/attribute-value-input/`, with suggestions sourced from `AttributeCatalogService` (`items/attribute-browser/`, see 6.10).

 ### Logics (`src/app/logics/`)
 Logics are Python scripts that run inside SHNG.
 This module has: